 Do not use floating point types as a loop control variable.

-Use enhanced for loops to eliminate the need for a loop control variable
+Use enhanced for loops to eliminate the need for a loop control variable.

 6.30 Off-by-one error [XZH]

 6.30.1 Applicability to language

 Arrays are a common place for off by one errors to manifest.
 In Java, arrays are indexed starting at zero, causing the common mistake of looping from 0 to the size of the array as in: